StereoKit/StereoKit/docs/Pages/Reference/UI/InteractVolume.md

 ```csharp
 static BtnState InteractVolume(Bounds bounds, Handed& hand)
 ```
+This method will be removed in v0.4, use UI.VolumeAt.

 This watches a volume of space for pinch interaction events!
 If a hand is inside the space indicated by the bounds, this function will return that hand's pinch state, as well as